Barry Melrose

-Barry James Melrose (born July 15, 1956) is a Canadian–American broadcaster and former professional ice hockey player and head coach.
+Barry James Melrose (born July 15, 1956) is a Canadian–American retired broadcaster and former professional ice hockey player and head coach.
 Melrose played in the World Hockey Association (WHA) and National Hockey League (NHL).
-After retiring from playing, he became a head coach and is best known for being the coach of the Los Angeles Kings in their run to the 1993 Stanley Cup Final.
-He is a long-time commentator and hockey analyst for ESPN and contributor for the NHL Network.
+After retiring from playing, he became a head coach and is best known for being the coach of the Los Angeles Kings in their run to the 1993 Stanley Cup Finals.
+Until 2023, he was a long-time commentator and hockey analyst for ESPN as well as a contributor for the NHL Network.

 Hockey career

 Playing career

 Melrose began his hockey career as a defenceman in the WCHL with the Kamloops Chiefs in 1974, where he stayed for two years.
 He started the 1976–77 season with the Springfield Indians of the AHL, before moving mid-season to the Cincinnati Stingers of the WHA, where he stayed until 1979.

 Following the demise of the WHA and the subsequent absorption of some of its teams into the NHL, Melrose joined the Winnipeg Jets for the 1979–80 season.

 For the remainder of his playing career, Melrose split time between the Toronto Maple Leafs and the Detroit Red Wings, as well as their assorted AHL affiliates.
 Melrose spent his final season playing with the Adirondack Red Wings of the AHL during the 1986–87 season.

 During his NHL playing career, he played 300 games, scoring 10 goals, with 23 assists and 728 penalty minutes.
 He also played in 7 playoff games with the Toronto Maple Leafs, assisting on 2 goals and receiving 38 penalty minutes.